Detailed engineering selection process guide

 6. Decision time

-- If the results are especially controversial, hold a meeting to discuss
+- Always hold a meeting to discuss the interviews.

 - HM makes final hire/no-hire decision